Residents' Research Packet

 Publishing a paper is the most lasting form of sharing research and reaches the largest audience.
 Although there are many choices, consider carefully where you submit your manuscript.
 Make sure that the journal is peer-reviewed and well-read by the audience that you are trying to target.

 Publishing in medical journals can be very competitive.
 When submitting your paper to a journal, pay close attention to their specific manuscript preparation instructions.
 These instructions can be found on the individual journal's website.
+Some journals require payment for article processing.
+Once the article is accepted which can be up to $5,000, so keep this in mind when reading the instructions.
 It generally takes three to four months for manuscripts to be reviewed and a couple of additional months for the revised paper to be reviewed.
-When the final draft of your manuscript is accepted, there is usually a six to twelve month wait before it is published.
+When the final draft of your manuscript is accepted, there is usually a six to twelve month wait before it is printed, however it can be published online within 1-3 months of acceptance.

 Helpful Links: